GSI-Fing-Udelar/tectonic/docs/ansible.md

 - `institution`: Institution.
 - `lab_name`: Laboratory name.
 - `networks`:
-- `parameters`: Dictionary with defined parameters for the instance.
+- `parameters`: Dictionary with the chosen parameters for the instance.
 - `networks`: Scenario networks.
 Each entry in the scenario contains a network with its configuration parameters.
     - `<network_name>`
         - `ip_network`
         - `name`
-- `random_seed`: Seed used for parameters selection.
+- `random_seed`: Seed used for parameter selection.
 - `scenario_dir`: Directory with the scenario definition.
 - `services`: Services enabled in the scenario.
 Each entry in the dictionary contains a service with configuration parameters analogous to those listed for the 'instance' variable presented earlier.
 Additionally, each service has specific configuration parameters.
 The following lists these parameters for each service.
     - `bastion_host`